Mlars290/study-focus-audio-portfolio/README.md

 Presented **The Effect of Audio Environments on Study Focus and Productivity** at the **2025 Metropolitan State University Student Research Conference**.

-I independently delivered the presentation from **start to finish**, presenting the research question, study design, statistical methodology, visualizations, and findings to **both technical and non-technical audiences**.
-I also answered audience questions and translated statistical concepts into clear, accessible insights, demonstrating strong scientific communication and data storytelling skills.
+The presentation covered the research question, experimental design, statistical methodology, visualizations, and findings for both technical and non-technical audiences while demonstrating scientific communication and data storytelling.

 ---